 Before giving out any personal information, your company may also require you to sign a release form.

-Can you write your own proof of employment letter?
+Can you write your own employment verification letter?

 You might be able to save everyone some hassle and simply write the letter yourself.
 After all, proof of employment letters aren’t rocket science, and you could whip one up in less than five minutes.